-The Transportation Corridor Agencies' (TCA) 51 miles of toll roads have been operational over 22 years since the initial segment of the State Route (SR) 241 Toll Road between Portola Parkway (North) and Portola Parkway (South).
-The remaining sixteen miles of the 241 includes the 5.5 mile Tesoro Extension which remains to be constructed and opened to traffic, as well as the continued long range planning for the balance of the 241 south of the Tesoro Extension to Interstate 5 as an alignment has not yet been defined.
+The Transportation Corridor Agencies' (TCA) 51 miles of toll roads have been operational over 23 years since the initial segment of the State Route (SR) 241 Toll Road between Portola Parkway (North) and Portola Parkway (South).

 Once highway segments become operational, various roadway expansions and operational improvement projects are required to keep pace with increasing traffic demands and changing conditions, land uses and demographics.
-These improvements, which make up the Capital Improvement Plan or CIP, are all components of the total ultimate buildout of the Toll Road Corridors as envisioned in the respective environmental documentation for each.
-The Ultimate Corridors will provide two, three or four mixed flow traffic lanes, plus one additional general purpose or HOV (High Occupancy Vehicle) lane in each direction.
+These improvements make up the Capital Improvement Plan or CIP.

-The CIPs were first developed in the late 1990's and identified the complete list of projects required to attain ultimate buildout of the system.
-The CIPs are updated annually and the current planned implementation schedule for projects is shown in Figure 1 and the costs are shown in Table 1.
+The CIP was first developed in the late 1990's and identified a complete list of projects required to attain ultimate buildout of The Toll Road system.
+The CIP is updated annually and the current planned implementation schedule for projects is shown in Figure 1 and the costs are shown in Table 1.
 All costs in this report are estimated in 2017 dollars.